BioKT/AdaptiveMasterMSM/docs/index.rst

 (1) low-counts and (2) populations metrics, despite more options are being investigated.
-In contrast to other similar computer programs, AdaptiveMasterMSM employs the MasterMSM python package to construct the Markov state models, which works with the rate matrix instead of the usually employed transition matrix.
+In contrast to other similar computer programs, AdaptiveMasterMSM employs the MasterMSM python package to construct the Markov state models, which allows to work with the rate matrix instead of the usually employed transition matrix.

 .. toctree::